 7. BONUS.
 ADDING UP-SELLS AND AFFILIATES

-If you’re not utilising the power of up-sells and adding an affilaite program for your product, then you’re leaving a whole heap of money on the table.
+If you’re not utilizing the power of up-sells and adding an affiliate program for your product, then you’re leaving a whole heap of money on the table.

 It could increase your revenue by an order of magnitude.